Bayu157/Automation-Email-Send/README.md

 ## USAGE

 ## CONTRIBUTING
-Pull request are wlcome.
+Pull request are welcome.
 For major changes, please open an issue first to discuss what you would like to change

 ## LICENSE